eiriks/byte-of-python/README.md

-# A Byte of Python
+# En liten bit Python

-"A Byte of Python" er en gratis bok om programmeringsspråket Python.
+"En liten bit Python" er en gratis bok om programmeringsspråket Python.
 Den er ment som en guide og veileder til programmering med Python for nybegynnere.
 Hvis alt du vet om datamaskiner er hvordan å lagre tekstfiler, så er denne boken for deg.

 <!-- is a free book on programming using the Python language.
 It serves as a tutorial or guide to the Python language for a beginner audience.
 If all you know about computers is how to save text files, then this is the book for you. -->